mikependon/RepoDB/RepoDb.Documents/documentation.md

  - **Merge** - used to merge a record in the database.
 It uses the `MERGE` command of SQL.
  - **BulkInsert** - used to bulk-insert the records in the database.
  - **ExecuteReader** - used to read certain records from the database in fast-forward access.
- - **ExecuteNonQuery** - used to execute a non-executable query in the database.
+ - **ExecuteNonQuery** - used to execute a non-queryable query statement in the database.
  - **ExecuteScalar** - used to execute a command that returns a single-object value from the database.

 On the other hand, the library has extension methods on the `IDbConnection` object level that you  can used to execute.
 Below are the 3 common methods wide used.